Ruling clears Biden’s 2021 pause on new oil, gas leases

 Department of the Interior officials were reviewing the decision, spokesperson Melissa Schwartz said.
 She declined to say whether the climate law made the issue moot.

-The practical impacts of the ruling could be minor because of the fossil fuel leasing mandates in the climate law, said Erik Milito, president of the National Offshore Industry Association, which represents oil and gas companies.
+The practical impacts of the ruling could be minor because of the fossil fuel leasing mandates in the climate law, said Erik Milito, president of the National Ocean Industries Association, which represents oil and gas companies.

 The law requires the government to reinstate $192 million in leases in the Gulf of Mexico that were blocked by another court ruling last year.
 And it requires two more sales in the Gulf and one in Alaska before October 2023.
 Those sales had been canceled under Biden.